abdnh/anki-deck-last-review-time/README.md

-# Show Deck Last Review Time
+# Show Deck's Last Review Time

 This add-on shows the last time you reviewed decks to the side of their names in the main window.